jiyooniboon/SWE_2021_41_2024_2_week_6/README.md

 ## Week 5 Assignment

 > Introduction to Docker. <br>
 > Set up an environment for a container with Linux OS, git, and python.
-Should also have a bound mount.
+Should also have a bind mount.

 ### My submission